mesunkj/AI_test_p002/readme.txt

       4.3. select files to be synced then keyin sign "+" 4.4. at last, press sign "V" at right side of button "提交" and select "提交推送" 4.5. check all files if sync done at gitHub
+      4.6. as secret key exist in file, sync action will be blocked 4.6.1 to do action about cancel block sync while file include secret key 4.6.2 press 'view code' in error prompt window, 4.6.3 then find link with text 'or allow user with secret key in file'